Corrina-Busby/WEB601---Dynamic-Web/Week 1/Session2.md

+# Session 2 Git learning

 Today's class we expand on learning git commands and are taken through some git commands that are commonly used like:

-    ~ git branching - lets you build a new branch or timeline of commits ~ git checkout -b "NEW branch" - The -b indicates to create a new branch and the same time check out of that branch ~ git merge - you can merge your changes back to the master branch ~ and reversing changes in git.
+    * git branching - lets you build a new branch or timeline of commits
+    * git checkout -b "NEW branch" - The -b indicates to create a new branch and the same time check out of that branch
+    * git merge - you can merge your changes back to the master branch
+    * and reversing changes in git.

 Followed by some scenarios that Ali has experienced, for instance, what happens if the one was to merge there work to the master when a team of developers is all pulling and pushing there work all at once and so on.